School of Business

 Other approved courses.

-Select 6 credits of 300-level or higher ACC, BUS, FIN, or RMI courses.
+Select 6 credits of 300-level or higher ACC, BAN, BUS, FIN, or RMI courses.

 BUS 336 Approved International Experience, and BUS 337 Approved International Business Experience, award credit for educational activity by a student while outside of the U.S. that contributes to the student's understanding of international business and which has been approved by one of the international business faculty members.